 Thanks for dropping in.
-This website functions as my (occasional) personal blog and online scrapbook, and an archive for the 40+ years I spent in the performing and visual arts.
-A 40 year career with many ups and downs, rags to riches to rags again, on and off stage, up a ladder, behind a desk, swinging a sword, and swinging on the stars.
+This website functions as an archive for the 40+ years I spent in the performing and visual arts.
+A 40-year career with many ups and downs, rags to riches to rags again, on and off stage, up a ladder, behind a desk, swinging a sword, and swinging on the stars.
 What a grand adventure it was, only topped by the one I’m having on the farm now.

 Times change, and we must change with them.
 Which is a good thing.

-The combination of Covid and Brexit forced me to face some harsh realites about my translation/writing work for the Dutch film industry: I can no longer accept small budget translation, writing, or consultant assignments from the EU, as the post-Brexit costs and accounting procedures are too much for my little business.
-And my responsibilities to the farm precludes any future work in the theatre, as well, in Scotland or abroad.
+The combination of Covid and Brexit forced me to face some harsh realities about my translation/writing work for the Dutch film industry, and my busy life on the farm precludes any work in the theatre, as well, in Scotland or abroad.

 But as more than one teacher has impressed upon me: when one door closes…and all that.

-I’ll still use this site – for a while – to share the occasional blogs which are too personal or political (or both!) to belong on our farm website.
-So follow me, if you’d like to read the (very) occasional, and sometimes pretty intense blog from this site.
-And if you have a UK-based project that you think will tie into my life on the farm, especially a rural or farm-themed writing project, please do get in touch.
+I may still use this site to share the (very) occasional blogs which are too personal or political (or both!) to belong on our farm website.
+And if you have a UK-based writing project that you think will tie into my life on the farm, especially a rural or farm-themed writing project, please do get in touch.

-But if you want to follow my stories about life on a Highland hill farm, the lessons I’m learning there, and the people and animals Big D and I are loving and caring for there, here’s the link that tells that story: https://thehirsel.com/ I’ll put the inevitable off for another year or so…then close this site down, as I expect I’ll be entirely focused on the farm and farm-related projects by then.
+But if you want to follow the story of my life with Big D on our Highland hill farm, the lessons I’m learning there, and the people and animals Big D and I are loving and caring for there, here’s where you’ll find that story: https://thehirsel.com/ .

-So, have a look around and enjoy your stay in my virtual artistic home.
-Enjoy the occasional rant.
-And then maybe, someday, I’ll meet you down (or up, actually!) on the farm.
+So, have a look around and enjoy your visit to my virtual scrapbook.
+And maybe, someday, I’ll meet you down (or up, actually!) on the farm.

 XXX – donna